jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 So without decoration with brackets or what have you, it represents a *reference* to a command.

-A command reference is a square, to indicate does not *execute* directly.
+A command reference is a square, to indicate that it doesn't *execute:*

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />